mehdisbys/megaprof/readme.md

 - [ ] Frontend : On single page implement the mobile first and the desktop layout
 - [ ] Frontend : standardise pictures size - some pictures have bigger length than others
 - [ ] Frontend : Make slider responsive in front page
+- [ ] Frontend : Login and registration page are defaulted to responsive view

 --------------------------------------------------------------------------------

 #### High priority

+- [ ] Backend : Distances are hardcoded to Casablanca, fix it to make it dynamic
+- [x] Backend : Do not show advert if not fully completed
 - [ ] Backend : Teachers should enter a tagline when creating their advert
 - [ ] Backend : Feature : if selected subject is not in the list do a search by word
 - [ ] Backend : create bookings database seeder